What's The Difference Between Coffee And Espresso?

 Try to imagine an espresso composed of 3 different coffee beans:

-Bean A has a really good, fresh and fruity acidity, but is a little thin in taste.
+Bean A has an excellent, fresh and fruity acidity, but is a little thin in taste.

-Bean B has a really good and delicious sweetness.
+Bean B has a perfect and delicious sweetness.
 You can taste chocolate and velvety caramel.
 However, it lacks some acidity.

-Bean C has a really good traditional coffee flavor.
-It has heaviness and just tastes good.
+Bean C has a delicious traditional coffee flavor.
+It has heaviness and tastes good.
 However, it lacks both acidity and sweetness.

 What is the difference between coffee and espresso?